slatedocs/slate/source/index.md

 Following the example, you will POST the `username` and `password` fields along with the field `grant_type` with a value of `password` to the `https://api.safetyculture.io/auth` endpoint.

-> The response will look like the following:

 ```json
 {